-The size of your pupils and how they react to light can help her diagnose certain health problems.
+The size of your pupils and how they react to light can help diagnose certain health problems.
 For instance, if you’ve had a blow to the head and one or both of your pupils are dilated -- larger than normal -- that can be a sign of a serious brain injury.

 Your doctor also can use what’s called a “swinging light test” to find out if your pupils react to light the same way.
-Sometimes she’ll put medicated eye drops into your eyes to dilate them and make it easier to see into your eyeball.
+Sometimes they’ll put medicated eye drops into your eyes to dilate them and make it easier to see into your eyeball.

 If you notice any sudden change in the size of your pupils and there’s no known reason, see your doctor right away.